Uluru & Surrounds 7 day itinerary

 Pitch your tent or stay in a safari cabin set among natural bush, try a famous Kings Creek camel burger, or stroll to the George Gill lookout for magnificent views of the range.

 Travelling back along the Lasseter and Luritja highways towards Uluru, make another stop over at Curtin Springs, this time you’ll be spending the night.
 There’s plenty to see and do in the area including viewing the famous salt lakes and getting up close to Mt Conner, both which can be accessed on a tour with Curtin Springs, so be sure to check out one of their guided walking tours or the SEIT four-wheel drive tour.

-Get up close to Mt Conner and Lake Amadeus
+Get up close to Mt Conner & Lake Amadeus

 Mt Conner is not quite as famous as Uluru, but it is no less remarkable.
-It's a flat-topped and horseshoe-shaped mountain that stands 300 metres above the surrounding desert.
+It’s a flat-topped and horseshoe-shaped mountain that stands 300m above the surrounding desert.
 The ancient inland salt lake, Lake Amadeus, is the largest salt lake in the Northern Territory and makes for fantastic photos.